isabelinda/isabelavalonni_bpmn_validator/README.md

 ## End Node

-Evento Final, onde se à lista de eventos que está sendo analisada já tenha sido completamente percorrida, o caso é considerado válido.
+Final Event, where if the list of events being analyzed has already been completely covered, the case is considered valid.

-# BPMN - Elementos Suportados
+# BPMN - Supported Elements

-Start Event - Evento inicial dá início ao fluxo de execução.
+Start Event - starts the execution flow.
-End Event - Evento final dá fim ao fluxo de execução.
+End Event - End event ends execution flow.
-Gateways - Exclusive, Parallel e Inclusive são suportados.
+Gateways - Exclusive, Parallel and Inclusive are supported.
-Tasks - Tarefas são suportadas.
+Tasks - Tasks are supported.

-## Limitações
+## Limitations

-No decorrer da implementação foi apresentado um problema nos nós Parallel, bem como para os casos em que a combinação de nós posteriores ao Inclusive Gateway é maior que um.
-Nesses casos, onde existem saídas paralelas para um nó, é esperado que o fluxo dessas duas ou mais saídas em algum momento se encontrem novamente (em último caso essa união irá ocorrer para o evento final).
-Porém, até esse reencontro, os fluxos podem ter tamanhos diferentes, onde um dos fluxos pode chegar ao ponto de encontro primeiro, ao chegar ao ponto de encontro primeiro é preciso esperar até que o outro fluxo (podendo ser mais de um) chegue a esse mesmo ponto para se dar continuidade na execução do processo.
+In the course of the implementation a problem was presented on the Parallel nodes as well as in cases where the combination of nodes subsequent to the Inclusive Gateway is greater than one.
+In these cases, where there are parallel outputs to a node, it is expected that the flow of these two or more outputs will eventually meet again (in the latter case, this union will occur for the final event).
+However, until this re-encounter, flows can have different sizes, where one of the flows can reach the rendezvous point first, when arriving at the rendezvous point first one must wait until the other (more than one) flow reaches this point same point to give continuity in the execution of the process.
-Para tentar solucionar esse problemas, foi criado um conceito de nó ativo e implementado a seguinte a solução: quando um nó tem mais de um nó antecessor a ele, ou seja é um ponto de encontro de fluxos, é verificado se seus antecessores e consequentemente os precedentes aos antecessores (verificação em 2 níveis apenas) são nós ativos.
-Para ser um nó ativo, essa verificação não pode retornar nenhum nó que ainda esteja na lista de eventos do caso em análise, ou seja se algum nó antecessor ao encontro de fluxos ainda está na lista de eventos a serem verificados, é porque os fluxos têm tamanhos diferentes e é preciso aguardar.
-Contudo a limitação fica em ser verificado em apenas dois níveis antecessores, isso porque, existem casos com mais de dois níveis, onde é gerado um loop infinito.
+In order to solve these problems, a concept of active node was created and implemented the following solution: when a node has more than one predecessor node to it, ie is a meeting point of flows, it is verified if its predecessors and consequently the precedents (2-level verification only) are active nodes.
+To be an active node, this check can not return any node that is still in the event list of the case being analyzed, that is, if any predecessor node to the flow encounter is still in the list of events to be verified, it is because the flows have different sizes and you have to wait.
+However the limitation is to be verified in only two predecessor levels, because there are cases with more than two levels, where an infinite loop is generated.

-# Caso de Estudo Aplicado - Modelos e Logs do "Process Discovery Contest @ BPM 2017"
+# Applied Case Study - Modelos e Logs do "Process Discovery Contest @ BPM 2017"

-Foram disponibilizados 10 modelos BPMN (numerados de 1 a 10) e 10 arquivos Log  (numerados de 1 a 10), um modelo para seu respectivo arquivo Log.
-Onde cada Log contém 20 casos a serem analisados.
-Entre esses 10 Logs, 4 deles foram analisados manualmente, sendo eles o 2, 3, 6 e 7, a fim de confrontar os resultados e comprovar a eficiência da ferramenta.
-Para esses casos analisados manualmente a ferramenta apresentou 100% de corretude.
-Segue resultados dos 10 modelos.
+A total of 10 BPMN models (numbered from 1 to 10) and 10 Log files (numbered from 1 to 10) were made available, a model for their respective Log file.
+Where each Log contains 20 cases to be analyzed.
+Among these 10 logs, 4 of them were analyzed manually, being 2, 3, 6 and 7, in order to compare the results and prove the efficiency of the tool.
+For those cases analyzed manually the tool presented 100% correctness.
+Follow the results of the 10 models.

-Model 1) 10 válidos e 10 inválidos
+Model 1) 10 Valid 10 Invalid

 ![alt text](https://github.com/isabelinda/isabelavalonni_bpmn_validator/tree/master/Executavel%20e%20documentacao/Resultados/1.PNG)

-Model 2) 10 válidos e 10 inválidos
+Model 2) 10 Valid e 10 Invalid

 ![alt text](https://github.com/isabelinda/isabelavalonni_bpmn_validator/tree/master/Executavel%20e%20documentacao/Resultados/2.PNG)

-Model 3) 10 válidos e 10 inválidos
+Model 3) 10 Valid e 10 Invalid

 ![alt text](https://github.com/isabelinda/isabelavalonni_bpmn_validator/tree/master/Executavel%20e%20documentacao/Resultados/3.PNG)

-Model 4) 10 válidos e 10 inválidos
+Model 4) 10 Valid e 10 Invalid

 ![alt text](https://github.com/isabelinda/isabelavalonni_bpmn_validator/tree/master/Executavel%20e%20documentacao/Resultados/4.PNG)

-Model 5) 7 válidos e 13 inválidos
+Model 5) 7 Valid e 13 Invalid

 ![alt text](https://github.com/isabelinda/isabelavalonni_bpmn_validator/tree/master/Executavel%20e%20documentacao/Resultados/5.PNG)

-Model 6) 10 válidos e 10 inválidos
+Model 6) 10 Valid e 10 Invalid

 ![alt text](https://github.com/isabelinda/isabelavalonni_bpmn_validator/tree/master/Executavel%20e%20documentacao/Resultados/6.PNG)

-Model 7) 10 válidos e 10 inválidos
+Model 7) 10 Valid e 10 Invalid

 ![alt text](https://github.com/isabelinda/isabelavalonni_bpmn_validator/tree/master/Executavel%20e%20documentacao/Resultados/7.PNG)

-Model 8) 10 válidos e 10 inválidos
+Model 8) 10 Valid e 10 Invalid

 ![alt text](https://github.com/isabelinda/isabelavalonni_bpmn_validator/tree/master/Executavel%20e%20documentacao/Resultados/8.PNG)

-Model 9) 6 válidos e 14 inválidos
+Model 9) 6 Valid e 14 Invalid

 ![alt text](https://github.com/isabelinda/isabelavalonni_bpmn_validator/tree/master/Executavel%20e%20documentacao/Resultados/9.PNG)

-Model 10) 6 válidos e 14 inválidos
+Model 10) 6 Valid e 14 Invalid

 ![alt text](https://github.com/isabelinda/isabelavalonni_bpmn_validator/tree/master/Executavel%20e%20documentacao/Resultados/10.PNG)

-Contudo, por se tratar de um estudo controlado, mesmo sem saber quais casos, já era conhecido que cada arquivo Log deveria apresentar 10 casos válidos e 10 inválidos, o que não aconteceu com os modelos 5, 9 e 10, devido às limitações mencionadas.
+However, because it was a controlled study, even without knowing which cases, it was already known that each Log file should have 10 valid and 10 invalid cases, which was not the case for models 5, 9 and 10 due to the mentioned limitations.

 ## Licensing